daguan/frapid_ERP/docs/installation/iis.md

 Since you still do not have access to the admin area, you need to create an account for yourself.
 To verify your account, frapid will send account verification email.
 You need to configure a transactional email provider.

-Create an account with [SendGrid](http://sendgrid.com/) and edit the configuration file [~/Tenants/localhost/Configs/SMTP/SendGrid.json](../configs/SendGrid.json.md).
+- Create an account with [SendGrid](http://sendgrid.com/) and edit the configuration file `~/Tenants/localhost/Configs/SMTP/SendGrid.json`.
+- Or create an account with [SparkPost](https://www.sparkpost.com/) and edit the configuration file `~/Tenants/localhost/Configs/SMTP/SparkPost.json`.
 * Enter from email.
 * Enter API User.
 * Enter API Key.